ntwigamartin/phase-1-wk1-code-challenge/README.md

 **<h3>Project Setup</h3>**
 <p>The program computes values for nhif deduction and paye deduction and adopts <br>a fixed figure for nssf deduction at 200.
 The net pay is arrived at by deducting the nhif, <br>paye & nssf from the gross pay.
-The current version runs via terminal using <br>the command node index.js by passing a value of the gross pay.</p>
+The current version runs via terminal using <br>the command node index.js by passing a value of the gross pay.<br>
+1.Open terminal and clone the repo using the following command,<br>
+git clone git@github.com:ntwigamartin/phase-1-wk1-code-challenge.git<br>
+2. cd to the cloned repo and run code . to open it on vs code<br>
+3. Run the command npm install to install the required dependencies<br>
+4. Run the program using the command node index.js </p>

 <p>Author: Martin Ntwiga<br>
 License: Apache 2.0</p>